NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+### An Aperiodic Monotile

+**Date:** Friday, November 17

+**Speaker:** Jeff Rushall (NAU)

+**Abstract:** I will talk about plane tilings and focus on the amazing monotile that aperiodically tiles the plane.
+It was only "found" last November, and the story behind how it was found is kind of interesting.

+After the talk, the audience will play with that monotile to see how it covers the plane using a neat online program - so if you come, try to bring a laptop!  [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS23-11-17.pdf)]

 ### Data Science in a Regulated Clinical Environment: Changing Acceptability Standards at the FDA

 **Date:** Friday, November 3